 BASD advocates for stronger business role and financing policies in first Zero Draft review meeting

-“Business is a central player in green growth and sustainability, and we welcome the opportunity to engage substantively in moving ahead to Rio 20,” said Kris Gopalakrishnan, Chairman of the BASD.
+“Business is a central player in green growth and sustainability, and we welcome the opportunity to engage substantively in moving ahead to Rio+20,” said Kris Gopalakrishnan, Chairman of the BASD.
 “It is imperative that governments provide clear policies and regulatory frameworks in order to support and advance the role of business in sustainability.
-We look forward to working with governments I read about your hair detox products on some random blog that I probably couldn’t find my way back to and my first order arrived this week. and other stakeholders to develop outcomes that encourage widespread adoption and implementation of sustainability principles by businesses of all sizes, sectors and regions.”
+We look forward to working with governments and other stakeholders to develop outcomes that encourage widespread adoption and implementation of sustainability principles by businesses of all sizes, sectors and regions.”

 Gopalakrishnan added: “The Zero Draft is far-reaching in scope and inclusive of all stakeholders while encompassing the numerous dimensions of the green economy and governance.
 We’re confident BASD will incorporate focused, specific business solutions into the draft that will make clear the frameworks necessary for a comprehensive answer to sustainability policy.”